Lasting power of attorney your voice, your decision

 Life may feel uncertain at the moment, but you still have options to help you plan for the future.
 You can still apply for a lasting power of attorney now, but if you need to make decisions sooner there are other options available.
 Find out more in our COVID-19 information section.

-If you think you may need someone to make decisions for you soon, you can still make an LPA.
-However, there are also other ways people can make decisions for you that are quicker to get in place.
-These may be useful while you’re waiting for an LPA to be registered.
+You can still make an LPA during this time.
+There are other ways people can make decisions for you that are quicker to get in place.
+These may be useful while you’re waiting for an LPA to be registered or if you’re self-isolating and need someone to carry out bank transactions for you.

 if a couple have a joint bank account and one person can't make decisions for themselves, their partner can legally make decisions for them both.
 This is untrue.
 An LPA will however give you consent to access joint funds to pay and monitor financial aspects of a joint account.